View our Recruiting Guide

 There are about 1300 college baseball teams and over 400 junior college baseball teams.
 So playing baseball after high school should be easy, right?
 Well, not exactly.
 According to the NCAA nearly 500,000 high school students play baseball each year.
 With that many players, even the best athletes can have a hard time getting noticed.
 If you are a western Pennsylvania high school baseball player and want to continue to play baseball in college, the WPIAL Baseball Coaches Association is dedicated to getting you on the radar screen of college coaches through emails to colleges and our junior showcase.
 We will try our best to get you noticed.
 The rest is up to you on the field and in the classroom.

 We ask high school coaches to recommend players to include in our mailings to colleges.
 Please ask your high school coach to recommend you.
-Also, take the time to fill out the online form linked below.
+Also, take the time to complete the form, linked below, and return it to us.
 Please also keep the WBCA updated on your progress, especially with academic information.
-This information can be emailed to us at email@example.com.
+This information can be emailed to us at firstname.lastname@example.org

 Understanding the Colleges